 men had to be filled with the Holy Spirit, meaning, their lives

-and peace from God our Father and from our Lord Jesus
+peace be to you from God our father and from our Lord Jesus

 As Paul often does, he puts God the Father and Jesus together in